glorious73/gloriousjots/README.md

 # gloriousjots
-A note-taking web application built with Express.js.
+A note-taking web application built with Express JS & Handlebars.